facebookresearch/Mephisto/packages/bootstrap-chat/README.md

 A callback that will get called any time a new message is received.
 The callback will receive as an argument all messages received thus far.

+### `propAppSettings`

+This optional prop lets you provide some initial app settings for the `ChatApp`, setting some default values for `appContext.appSettings`.

 ### The `mephistoContext` argument

 All render props will receive the `mephistoContext` argument.